123jimin/wplace-joyeuse/README.md

 If you can't use BlueMarble, use this image as a reference.

-Working on this part is not mandatory at all.
+Working on this part is **not mandatory at all**.
 You may freely work on other parts of the chart.

 ## Setting BlueMarble